 In this scene, there was no specific dialogue.
 The script merely said, “Travis talks to himself in the mirror."
 Every single thing that Travis Bickle (Robert De Niro) says during his insane conversation with himself in the mirror was improvised by De Niro on the spot.

-#38 on The Best Movies of All Timesee more on Taxi Driver
+#90 on The Greatest Movies for Guyssee more on Taxi Driver

 All the script called for was Luther (David Patrick Kelly), leader of the vicious New York gang, the Rogues, to drive up and provoke the Warriors to a fight in the streets by clinking bottles together.